-We’ve partnered with FreeWill to make planned giving easier than ever.
+We’ve also partnered with FreeWill to make planned giving easier than ever.

-Visit freewill.com/dioceseofjoliet to write a will at no personal cost, and include the necessary language to support St. Patrick Parish with a gift in your plans.
+Visit freewill.com/dioceseofjoliet to write a will at no personal cost.
 FreeWill’s online will-writing tools allow you to make a lasting gift to St. Patrick Parish quickly and easily.